This strawberry Jello cake recipe is a deliciously fun treat that only requires 3 ingredients. The perfect no-bake dessert for too hot to handle days!

-- Place 6oz of jello mix in a large bowl.
-Add in one cup of hot boiling water, followed by one cup of cold water.
+- Place 6 ounces of jello mix in a large bowl.
+Stir in one cup of hot boiling water, followed by one cup of cold water.

 - Stir everything until all jello mix is melted.
-Place the mixture into refrigerator and let the jello set lightly.
+Place the mixture into refrigerator and let the jello set slightly.

-- Spray a 9 inch springform pan with cooking oil.
-Place cool whip mixture.
-Cut strawberries in halves and place them on edges of the jello cake.
-Place it in a refrigerator to set, for about 30 minutes.
+- Spray a 9-inch springform pan with cooking spray and transfer the cool whip mixture into the pan.
+Cut the strawberries in half and place them along the rim of the cake.
+Place the cake in the refrigerator to set for about 30 minutes.

-- Combine together 1 cup of boiled water with 3 oz of strawberry jello.
-Leave it to refrigerate until jello is at room temperature.
+- Combine 1 cup of boiled water with 3 ounces of Jello.
+Place the mixture in the fridge until it cools down to room temperature.

-- Pour Jello mixture over the cool whip mixture and leave it to set completely.
+- Pour the Jello mixture over the Cool Whip mixture and allow it to set completely in the fridge.

-- Remove springform pan from the jello cake.
+- Remove the cake from the springform pan.
 Keep it refrigerated until it's ready to serve.
+Enjoy!